-- (a) Upon detecting an excursion or exceedance, the Permittee shall restore operation of the emissions unit (including any control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions. - (b) The response shall include minimizing the period of any startup, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the cause of an excursion or exceedance (other than those caused by excused startup or shutdown conditions).
-Corrective actions may include, but are not limited to, the following: - (1) initial inspection and evaluation; - (2) recording that operations returned to normal without operator action (such as through response by a computerized distribution control system); or - (3) any necessary follow-up actions to return operation to within the indicator range, designated condition, or below the applicable emission limitation or standard, as applicable. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following: - (1) monitoring results; - (2) review of operation and maintenance procedures and records; and/or
+- (I) Upon detecting an excursion where a response step is required by the D Section, or an exceedance of a limitation, not subject to CAM, in this permit: - (a) The Permittee shall take reasonable response steps to restore operation of the emissions unit (including any control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing excess emissions. - (b) The response shall include minimizing the period of any startup, shutdown or malfunction.
+The response may include, but is not limited to, the following: - (1) initial inspection and evaluation; - (2) recording that operations returned or are returning to normal without operator action (such as through response by a computerized distribution control system); or - (3) any necessary follow-up actions to return operation to normal or usual manner of operation. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following: - (1) monitoring results; - (2) review of operation and maintenance procedures and records; and/or - (3) inspection of the control device, associated capture system, and the process. - (d) Failure to take reasonable response steps shall be considered a deviation from the permit. - (e) The Permittee shall record the reasonable response steps taken. - (II) - (a) CAM Response to excursions or exceedances. - Upon detecting an excursion or exceedance, subject to CAM, the (1) Permittee shall restore operation of the pollutant-specific emissions unit (including the control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.
+The response shall include minimizing the period of any startup, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the cause of an excursion or exceedance (other than those caused by excused startup or shutdown conditions).
+Such actions may include initial inspection and evaluation, recording that operations returned to normal without operator action (such as through response by a computerized distribution control system), or any necessary follow-up actions to return operation to within the indicator range, designated condition, or below the applicable emission limitation or standard, as applicable.